malhar12/GitIssuesProject/README.md

 public repository of Shippable/support/issues

 1. As the web app opens, you will see only a text field input with a submit button.
-2. Enter the input "Shippable/support/issues" in thetext field.
+2. Enter the input "Shippable" in thetext field.
+(Only enter the name of the repository)
 3. Click the submit button
 4. A table appears on the right side with the analytics.
 5. If a repository does not exist or if we try to access a private/unauthorized repository following text gets displayed